vpascuzz/celeritas/doc/development.rst

 Store
   Generic name for a class that manages GPU data by means of a host class, using ``celeritas::DeviceVector`` (or ``thrust`` or ``VecGeom`` wrappers as needed) to manage the on-device data.
+Use DeviceVectors for containers that don't need to be resized or initialized (i.e. have "plain old data").

 Params (model parameters)
   Provide a CPU-based interface to manage and provide access to constant shared